neet/masto.js/README.md

 If you could successfully installed _Node.js_ and _npm_, create your first _Masto.js_ project with the following command.
 Assume you're using POSIX-compatible operating system.

-Create your directory and initialise your project.
+Create a directory and initialise your project.

 ```sh
 mkdir my-bot